neckerson/slate-bootstrap/README.md

-# Slate-Bootstrap Theme
+# Slate-Bootstrap

 > **[Slate v1](https://github.com/Shopify/slate) is currently in beta!** You should expect potentially breaking changes between updates and more bugs than a finalized release.
 Slate v1.0 has not yet been tested on Windows.

-This is the starter theme I wish had been available when I was rolling my own integration of Bootstrap 4 into a custom Shopify theme.
+This is a barebones theme that imports Bootstrap 4 into the Slate environment.
+For a complete Bootstrap theme with most of the styling complete, check out my second repo [neckerson/slate-bootstrap-theme](https://github.com/neckerson/slate-bootstrap-theme)

 I've started with the base [Shopify/skeleton-theme](https://github.com/Shopify/starter-theme) and brought over most of the ```/src``` directory of [Shopify/starter-theme](https://github.com/Shopify/skeleton-theme), with the exception of ```src/styles```.
 If you find yourself overriding many of the default Bootstrap styles, take a look at the Starter Theme ```/styles``` directory structure and ```theme.scss``` to see how Shopify implements SCSS.